kivy/kivy/doc/sources/guide/widgets.rst

             :width: 200

     **GridLayout**:
     Arranges widgets in a grid.
-You must specifiy at least one dimension of the grid so kivy can compute the size of the elements and how to arrange them.
+You must specifiy at least one dimension for the grid so that kivy can compute the size of the elements and how to arrange them.

-    `pos_hint` not honored
+    `pos_hint` is not honored.

     .. only:: html